in

 In summary, a wide range of complex education, experience, industry, geographic, demographic, and interpersonal factors contribute to the salary variances across occupations in Canada.
 Understanding these drivers provides helpful context.

-Gender Wage Gap in Canada
+Is there a Gender Wage Gap in Canada?

 This substantial and persistent earnings inequality stems from a variety of factors, including gender discrimination and bias, undervaluation of female-dominated roles, lack of pay transparency, unequal family care duties, lower female representation in high-paying fields, and differences in career breaks and negotiation tactics.